schroedermarius/medium-blazor-wasm/README.md

   - Serves as a single entry point for the hosted setup, streaming WebAssembly assets to the client.
 - Shared Project (BlazorWasm.Shared):
   - Contains reusable components, services, and models.
-  - Provides a centralized location for shared logic and UI elements.
+  - Provides a centralized location for shared logic and UI elements, including the Share Component.

 ## Setup
 To run this project locally: